mehulagg/gitlab_test/doc/administration/auth/ldap-troubleshooting.md

 #### Query a user in LDAP

+This will test that GitLab can reach out to LDAP and read a particular user.
-This could expose potential errors connecting to and/or querying LDAP that may seem to fail silently in the GitLab UI.
+It can expose potential errors connecting to and/or querying LDAP that may seem to fail silently in the Gitlab UI.

 ```ruby
 Rails.logger.level = Logger::DEBUG